7 Emerging Spinal Muscular Atrophy Therapies Offering Hope for Patients

 Biohaven’s Taldefgrobep Alfa

-Taldefgrobep is an experimental, muscle-targeted recombinant protein designed to increase muscle mass and strength in individuals with spinal muscular atrophy, particularly when used alongside existing approved treatments.
-It works by targeting myostatin, a protein that naturally restricts skeletal muscle growth, through two pathways: directly reducing myostatin levels and inhibiting downstream signaling.
+Taldefgrobep is an experimental, muscle-targeted recombinant protein designed to increase muscle mass and strength in individuals with spinal muscular atrophy, particularly when used alongside approved SMA drugs.
+As part of the evolving SMA drug pipeline, it works by targeting myostatin, a protein that naturally restricts skeletal muscle growth, through two pathways: directly reducing myostatin levels and inhibiting downstream signaling.
 Blocking myostatin is considered a promising therapeutic approach for both children and adults with neuromuscular diseases, as elevated myostatin can hinder the muscle growth needed for developmental and functional progress.

-In November 2024, Biohaven shared updates on taldefgrobep alfa’s development in both SMA and obesity.
+In November 2024, Biohaven shared updates on taldefgrobep alfa’s development in SMA.
 In the RESILIENT SMA trial, the drug showed clinically meaningful improvements in motor function across all timepoints using the Motor Function Measurement-32 (MFM-32) scale.
 However, it did not achieve statistical significance in the primary endpoint at Week 48 compared to the placebo plus standard of care (SOC).

 Encouraging efficacy signals were seen in several clinically and biologically defined subgroups, including variations in age, ability to walk, background therapy, and baseline myostatin levels.
 Among the largest demographic group (87% Caucasian, n=180), statistically significant improvements were seen on the MFM-32 scale at all timepoints, including Week 48 (p < 0.05).
 Additionally, a subgroup of patients with detectable baseline myostatin (n=123) demonstrated stronger efficacy results (p = 0.02).